LunaSare/spring2023-data-science/assignments/week4_activities.md

   - A subset of `data_table` that contains columns with "family", "fruit_color" and "growth_rate", and all rows.
   - A subset of `data_table` that contains the first 5 columns and rows 12, 17, 23 and 145.
 * Remember to comment your code.
+* Use the function `write.csv` to write CSV files for each subset into the `data` folder. **Note: you have to use the argument `file` to provide the path and name for the subset CSV files, otherwise they will not be written to the correct folder or at all.
+If you do not know how to use the `file` argument, run `help(write,csv)` or `?write.csv`.**
 6. Add and commit all CSV files that you generated.
 Use an informative commit message.
 7. Display your git history and take a snapshot.
 Send the snapshot to your instructor.